 As I mentioned earlier the Ahsoka Clone Wars set only recently was made available by Disney while her first set based on the Star Wars Rebels design was available when the park first opened.
 Unlike the Darth Maul or Asajj Ventress hilts, where you need to buy both hilts separately, here you get both Ahsoka’s main hilt and her shoto hilt when buying either set.
 This however comes with the consequence of both Ahsoka sets having the highest price point ($199.99 plus tax) of any legacy hilt in the park.

-While the designs are similar to each other Disney tweaked the design of the Ahsoka set to be more faithful to the show.
+While the designs are similar to each other Disney at one point tweaked the design of the Ahsoka Rebels set to be more faithful to the show.
 Therefore there are actually two versions of the set and I will be reviewing the newer version.
 Both hilts in the Rebels set are similar to each other and have a Samurai sword style showcasing a more curved and rectangular layout and unlike other hilts feature an almost seamless design from pommel to emitter; though the main hilt does have some extra detailing as compared to the shoto.

 Because of the design flow of the hilts there aren’t many excessive features and rather the hilts rely on the detailing built into the design.
 For example the center body includes grip inlays on both sides of each hilt with the main hilt having a gunmetal grey rubber inlay with silver triangles while the shoto features a silver inlay with gunmetal grey triangles.
 Additionally the main hilt has extra detailing and the back bottom portion of the body has an extra etched in grip portion, though it is more for show than for actual hand placement.
 There are a few other accents on the hilts, such as, the emitter area for the main hilt featuring some gold detailing with a large black wheel on the bottom portion of the body while the shoto emitter is silver and has a large gold wheel.
 The pommels are identical though reversed and have a vent like look for sound.